Island Xtreme Stunts: Gameplay

 Like Lego Island 2, the player controls Pepper throughout the game, exploring the island in a non-linear style.
 Players are able to control and ride various vehicles throughout the city (only once they have obtained their correct licences).
 There are various collectible items scattered throughout that will rebuild animals composed of large Lego pieces, and there are also minigames in some parts of the city, such as helping one of the grocery store owners arrange and organize crates for storage.

 When filming stunts, the player is briefed by the director on how to perform the stunts within the scene, followed by a "practice room" where Pepper can practice controlling the vehicle used in front of a bluescreen (as various Brickster Bots control the mechanics for him).
 The player is then taken to "perform" the scene by playing the minigame within it.
 Upon its completion, players are taken to the screening room to see a "take" of the scene, which includes some humorous and unintentional event taking place behind the scenes (different difficulties play different takes).
 Players are then graded on their performance, based on how quickly objectives were completed and how many bonus stunts were performed.

 Sets

 From 2002 to 2003, an official Island Xtreme Stunts series of Lego sets was released.
 The line featured replications of the characters to semi-canonical sets such as skateboard parks and various vehicles used in the game.
 However, these did not financially impact the success of either the game or the Lego series itself, and the theme was discontinued after the first year.
 The sets are now collector's items.

 Reception

 The PC version holds a 71/100 at Metacritic and the PS2 version holds a 63/100.
-Official PlayStation Magazine gave the game a 70 and stated on a positive note that "there's surprising depth and lots to do for a younger crowd.
+PlayStation: The Official Magazine gave the game a 70 and stated on a positive note that "there's surprising depth and lots to do for a younger crowd.
 It's perfect for an under-13 gamer", whereas IGN says there are much better titles for children.